firebase/genkit/docs/cloud-run.md

-# Genkit with Cloud Run
+# Firebase Genkit with Cloud Run

-You can deploy Genkit flows as web services using Cloud Run.
+You can deploy Firebase Genkit flows as web services using Cloud Run.
 This page, as an example, walks you through the process of deploying the default sample flow.

 1. Install the required tools: